electron/electron/docs/api/web-contents.md

 Returns:

 * `event` Event
-* `guest` WebContents - The contents of the guest page.
 * `webPreferences` Object - The web preferences that will be used by the guest page.
 This object can be modified to adjust the preferences for the guest page.